Our Board

 We'd like to acknowledge all those facilitators who have worked with us over the years and the amazing contribution they have made.

-Conor Fox (Animator), Jane Hole (Sound Facilitator), Missi Mel Pesa (Sound Facilitator), Linday Cox (Animator), Jonathon Daw (Animator) , Mark Hill (Creative Director and Artwork and Performance Facilitator), Gregg Brown (Animator), Sean Ryan (Sound Facilitator) and Krista Scott (Education Facilitator).
+Conor Fox (Animator), Jane Hole (Sound Facilitator), Missi Mel Pesa (Sound Facilitator), Lindsay Cox (Animator), Jonathon Daw (Animator) , Mark Hill (Creative Director and Artwork and Performance Facilitator), Gregg Brown (Animator), Sean Ryan (Sound Facilitator) and Krista Scott (Education Facilitator).